Setting up two-factor authentication

 After scanning the QR code with your app, enter the six-digit code displayed in your app into the "Passcode" field of the settings form, then click "Verify".

-If you push via HTTP (see Clone & Commit via HTTP), an extra step will be needed to create a personal access token.
+If you push to Codeberg via HTTP (see Clone & Commit via HTTP), an extra step will be needed to create a personal access token.
 This token will replace your normal password (+ authentication code) on Codeberg.

 In the section